Kettlehead/mm2019-plotline/outline.md

 # The Holmes Express: Outline
 Sherlock Holmes has gathered the worlds finest detectives together to celebrate Christmas aboard the Orient Express.

-Whilst traveling across Europe, the train becomes stuck in ??? and cut off from the rest of the world as a result of a terrible snowstorm.
+Whilst traveling across Europe, the train becomes stuck in on the outskirts of Austria and cut off from the rest of the world as a result of a terrible snowstorm.

 Sherlock Holmes is murdered and the game is afoot!
 He manages to write a final note that gives his list of suspects.
 The suspects are: Phryne Fisher, Thomas Magnum and Velma Dinkley.